Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Heiken Ashi charts are one price charting approach that seeks to remove noise and give a smoother picture of price patterns.
 The Japanese term “Heiken Ashi” (which translates to “average bar”) reflects the methods used to create these charts.

 Each candlestick or bar in a Heiken Ashi chart is made using a modified calculation based on the average price movement.
 The formula considers the previous candle’s open, close, high, and low prices.
-Let me show you how it works:
+Let’s look at how this works:

 By calculating the open, close, high, and low prices using these modified formulas, Heiken Ashi charts aim to reduce the impact of short-term price fluctuations and emphasize the underlying trend.
 As a result, the chart tends to smooth out price movements and provide clearer indications of trend direction.